coke5151/manual-mmdm/.github/README.md

 1. `create-release`: Creates the GitHub release page
 2. `build-windows-x64`: Builds the application for Windows 64-bit
-3. `build-windows-x86`: Builds the application for Windows 32-bit
-4. `build-macos-x64`: Builds the application for macOS Intel
+3. `build-macos-x64`: Builds the application for macOS Intel
-5. `build-macos-arm64`: Builds the application for macOS Apple Silicon
+4. `build-macos-arm64`: Builds the application for macOS Apple Silicon
-6. `build-macos-universal`: Builds the application as a Universal macOS binary
+5. `build-macos-universal`: Builds the application as a Universal macOS binary
-7. `build-linux-x64`: Builds the application for Linux 64-bit
+6. `build-linux-x64`: Builds the application for Linux 64-bit
-8. `build-linux-arm64`: Builds the application for Linux ARM64
+7. `build-linux-arm64`: Builds the application for Linux ARM64

-Each platform's build job includes:
+## Known Limitations

+### Windows
+Windows x86 (32-bit) builds have been disabled due to PyQt6 compatibility issues with Python 3.13.
+The specific errors encountered include:
+- `No candidate is found for 'pyqt6-qt6' that matches the environment or hashes`
+- Missing Qt build toolchain (`qmake`) for 32-bit environments

+If 32-bit Windows support is critically needed, consider:
-- Installing Python 3.13
+- Using an older Python version (3.10/3.11)
-- Installing PDM
+- Using pre-compiled PyQt6 wheels
+- Setting up a custom build environment with Qt6 SDK installed

+### macOS
+macOS builds require special handling due to PyInstaller's issues with Qt framework symbolic links.
+The workflow uses a custom wrapper script to handle these issues, specifically addressing:
+- `FileExistsError` related to existing symbolic links in Qt frameworks
+- Conflicts between framework `Resources` symbolic links during the collection phase

+### Linux
+Linux builds require specific system dependencies for Qt and graphical interfaces.
+The package names have been updated to match Ubuntu 24.04 (Noble):
+- Replaced `libgl1-mesa-glx` with `libgl1`
+- Replaced `libegl1-mesa` with `libegl1`
-- Installing dependencies
+- Added additional dependencies like `libxcb-cursor0`, `libxcb-xkb1` and `libxcb-randr0`

-- Running the build script
-- Verifying the build output
-- Creating a ZIP file
-- Uploading to the release page
+For ARM64 Linux builds, a Docker container is used with QEMU emulation to build natively for the ARM architecture.

 ## Troubleshooting